US-Chinese challenge: easing tensions despite differences - ExBulletin

 US-Chinese challenge: easing tensions despite differences

-Nine months after the start of Joe Biden’s presidency, both sides finally appear to be trying to ease tensions dating back to the Trump administration although complaints from the United States about Chinese policies on trade, Taiwan and other matters are little diminished.

-A closed-door meeting in Zurich on Wednesday between China’s senior foreign policy adviser Yang Jiechi and White House national security adviser Jake Sullivan was not accompanied by the public acrimony presentations at previous meetings.
+A closed-door meeting in Zurich on Wednesday between China’s top foreign policy adviser Yang Jiechi and White House national security adviser Jake Sullivan was not accompanied by the public acrimony displayed in previous meetings.

 Major differences divide what are in many ways the two most powerful nations in the world as they scramble for what each sees as its rightful place in the world order.
 Some differences over regional security, trade and technology may be irreconcilable, but successful talks could manage them and prevent any spillover that would hamper cooperation in other areas such as climate change.